Soaking chicken fillets in pickle juice for an hour adds both moisture and a subtle tang that stays even after frying.

 • 1 tsp Smoked paprika

-• 2 cup Peanut oil for frying
+• 1 cup Peanut oil

 • 4 piece Brioche buns, toasted